 University High School is a college preparatory selected-enrollment public school, which provides a challenging, intellectual education creatively satisfying education for a diverse population of academically focused students.

-Scholastically, University High School demonstrates achievement and excellence through college preparatory accreditation in the North Central Association.
+Scholastically, University High School demonstrates achievement and excellence through college preparatory accreditation AdvancED.
 Students consistently achieve high scores on standardized and advanced placement tests, earn admission to prestigious colleges, and win respected scholarships and awards.
 Students also participate in challenging academic, fine arts, and athletic competitions earning state and national awards.

 Instructionally, a highly qualified and dedicated faculty guides students toward the goal of life-long learning and responsible citizenship.
 The curriculum at University high School challenges students with college-level courses in a variety of disciplines, which help them to realize their intellectual potential and apply their skills in real world situations.
 The educational program provides opportunities for creative expression, the development of technological skills, and preparation for careers in the global economy of the 21st century.